Faldo says Tiger's problems more mental than physical

 ”So they are just searching.
 It just doesn’t look right.”

-His personal life has also been tumultuous the past six years.
-In 2009, the revelation of multiple affairs led to a divorce from Elin Nordegren the following year.
+His personal life has also been tumultuous, with a highly public divorce from Elin Nordegren in 2010 following revelations he had extra-marital affairs.

 Woods began dating Olympic ski champion Lindsey Vonn in 2012, but they broke up recently.

-He is at an age when a gradual decline on the golf course might be expected with multiple injuries perhaps contributing to his problems, but his downfall has been stunning.
+Although at an age when a gradual decline on the golf course might be expected along with increasing fitness problems, his downfall has been stunning.

 As Faldo said: “This is a sledgehammer to the side of the head.
 Tiger is going to walk away saying to himself, what am I going to do next?
-How do I pull this back.
-I’m not too sure he much can handle all of this.”
+How do I pull this back?”

-Reporting by Andrew Both in Cary, North Carolina, editing by Gene Cherry
+Reporting by Andrew Both in Cary, North Carolina, editing by Gene Cherry/Ian Ransom